-The tingling is usually of a diffuse nature, rather than to one particular part of the arm (known as a dermatomal pattern).
-Working with your hands above your shoulders (hanging washing) is immediately very fatiguing as both blood and nerve supply are limited.
+The tingling is usually of a diffuse nature, rather than to one particular part of the arm, known as a dermatomal pattern.
+Working with your hands above your shoulders as in hanging washing is immediately very fatiguing as both blood and nerve supply are limited.

-See the video at Adsons test ... but this is not a test to be done at home.
+See the video at Adson's test but this is not a test to be done at home.
 It requires a great deal of experience to interpret the results.

 Lesions of the T1 dermatome often cause pain in the upper midback - around the shoulder blade, sometimes to the front of the chest, and down the inner upper arm.
-Deep upper back pain...
+Deep upper back pain.

 For more information about neck pain anatomy or the affect of neck pain and tingling in the arm on society, click on these links.
 If you are eager to know about chiropractic treatment of tingling in arms and hands, click here: neck pain treatment.

 You will notice there are variations in various dermatomal atlases.
 Some for example place the index finger in the C7 dermatome.
-More usually the index finger belongs to C6...
+More usually the index finger belongs to C6.

 The definitive test for a pinched nerve in the neck is the upper limb tension test which places increasing stretch on the nerve roots.
 You can do this test at home to see if think you may have a pinched nerve, follow the link to YouTube.